 It’s funny to me how the Bisquick Breakfast Bake recipe tells you to drain the natural fat from the sausage just so you can add in their boxed stuff that contains unsafe trans fat.
 No, thank you!

 So anyway, whether you serve this for breakfast, brunch, or even dinner, I think you’ll find this is a super easy crowd pleaser, and with all of the cooking we’ll be doing during the holidays, that’s exactly what we all need!

 Before I let you go, I have a little something that will make your New Year goal of “eating healthier” that much easier!
-And it’s our longtime sponsor, The Fresh 20, a meal planning service that features 5 wholesome weekly recipes that are made from only 20 fresh, real food ingredients!
-They have something for everyone including Classic, Vegetarian, Gluten Free, Dairy Free, Kosher, and even For One (Person)!
-On their website you’ll also find other great resources like homemade salad dressings and the full scoop on their new, beautifully photographed cookbook.
-I have a copy myself, and I must say it’s very nicely done.
+And it’s our longtime partners The Fresh 20, a meal planning service that features 5 wholesome weekly recipes that are made from only 20 fresh, real food ingredients!
 Treat yourself or someone you love – nothing better than giving the gift of health! :)

 Recipe: Holiday Breakfast Bake (Make Ahead*)

 - 3/4 pound sausage locally/humanely raised meat recommended